ComputerSquid/My-i3wm-setup/README.md

 # Arch Linux [i3-gaps]
 This is my i3wm setup
+To install, place the files in the Home folder.

 ### In order to use my config you have to install: